Mike Maloy

-Michael Alvin Maloy (May 10, 1949 – February 3, 2009) was an American-Austrian professional basketball player who played in the United States (in the ABA) and in Austria (in the OBB).
+Michael Alvin Maloy (May 10, 1949 – February 3, 2009) was an American-Austrian professional basketball player who played in the ABA and in Austria in the OBB.
+He was an All-American college basketball player for the Davidson Wildcats.

 College career

 Maloy attended Davidson College – though he never graduated – and was the first black player to play for the Davidson Wildcats men's basketball team, where he was a three-time All-American and Southern Conference Player of the Year in 1969 and 1970.
-Maloy is the school's all-time leading rebounder, with a 12.9 average, and the school's seventh-leading scorer with 1,661 career points scored.
+Maloy is the school's all-time leading rebounder, with a total of 1111.

 Maloy also became the first African American to join a college fraternity at Davidson, when he was accepted into the school's Sigma Chi chapter in 1967.

 Professional career

 Upon becoming a professional, Maloy was drafted by the Boston Celtics of the NBA, but he rejected the NBA draft and played three seasons in the ABA instead, with the Virginia Squires and the Dallas Chaparrals.
-He later played professionally with UBSC Vienna in both the Austrian League and the EuroLeague.
+He later played professionally with UBSC Vienna in the Austrian League.